chr15m/indie.css/README.md

 indie.css is designed to be easy to customize with CSS vars.

 You can simply override these vars with your own additional stylesheet, or an inline `<style>` tag.

+Of course you can also copy the stylesheet to your own project and add to it as you like.

 In dark mode the `--fg` and `--bg` variables should be swapped.